Spigit hosts a variety of in-person events as well as live webinars each month. Find out what’s coming up soon, and check out our previous recordings.

 With the results from #SDGInsights challenge, the UN can leverage the know-how of data scientists around the world to turn georeferenced data – or data that represents a specific geographic location – into meaningful analysis and visuals.
 Armed with specific regional information, a tool like this could make a dent in how the UN analyzes and reacts to complicated problems, like food shortages.
 The dynamics of a food shortage may look entirely different from one location to the next.

-Why is the UN leveraging open ideation?
+Why is the UN leveraging open innovation?
 Read on.

 7.5 billion and counting.
 This is how many people are on Earth.